 ClarosPlan guides users through the process of defining a plan and determining the impact of changes on overall plan cost.
 The application can assess a wide breadth of potential plan changes, including employee demographic changes, changes to the medical and Rx plan design, an increase or decrease to the stop loss deductible, changes to network pricing including reference-based pricing, and is a unique resource for comprehensive plan analysis and forecasting.

 ClarosPlan can be accessed from internet browsers running on a variety of devices and operating systems, simplifying deployment.
-The user-friendly interface includes , allowing for quicker and easier plan design inputs by its users.
+The user-friendly interface includes error control, allowing for quicker and easier plan design inputs by its users.
 All of Claros Analytics’ applications are built on our highly accurate predictive engine that generates actuarial projections using specialized claims curves and Monte Carlo simulations, rather than the table-driven methodology of legacy tools.

 “ClarosPlan empowers our users to deliver powerful analysis, keen insights, and credible projections of the dynamics of the self-insured plan,” says Todd Owen, Claros Analytics CEO.